Call us now

 Amputation compensation claims FAQs

-• Who to bring a claim against?
+• Who do I bring an amputation claim against?

 To bring an amputation claim, we must first understand who to bring it against.
 If it's unclear who was the negligent party, hiring a team of expert amputation solicitors can help you ascertain all the facts.